tinko26/ao/docs/environment/int.md

 # Signed Integers

-The `ao_int.h` module defines an abstraction for signed integers.
-It defines the `ao_int.h` type, which represents the fastest signed integer type available on the target platform.
+The `ao_int.h` module defines the `ao_int_t` type, which represents the fastest signed integer type available on the target platform.

 ## Constants